hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 ]

 ---
-name: chapter-1-review
+name: chapter-1-review-question
 # 📝 Chapter 1 Review

-What is HashiCorp Vault?
+* What is HashiCorp Vault?

 ???
-Can you summarize what HashiCorp Vault is?
+* Let's review what we learned in this chapter.
 ---
-name: chapter-1-review
+name: chapter-1-review-answer
 # 📝 Chapter 1 Review
-What is HashiCorp Vault?
+* What is HashiCorp Vault?
   * Vault is a Secrets Management System.
   * It is API-driven and cloud agnostic.
   * It can be used in untrusted networks.
   * It can authenticate users and applications against many systems.
   * It supports dynamic generation of short-lived secrets.
   * It runs in highly available clusters that can be replicated across regions.

 ???
-This slide summarizes what we learned in chapter 1
+* Here are the answers to the review questions.